reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 We have learnt that a neural network is the connection of tensor operations, and all of them are the geometrical conversion of input data.
 The step to unfold a manifold of data as neat formulation would be a metaphor for it.

 ## 2.4 The Engine of Neural Network: Gradient Based Optimization
+We have learnt that each layer in the first neural network example had converted the input data like

+    output = relu(dot(W, input) + b)
+    # W: weight, kernel
+    # b: bias

+In the random initialization step, a matrix of weights is filled with small random numbers.
+Although *relu(dot(W, input) + b)* may have useless representation at first, its weight would be gradually adjusted (trained) based on feedback signal.

+Training loop is like:

+1. Export training sample *x* and a batch of the target *y*.
+2. (Forward pass) Run network using *x*, and find prediction, *y_pred*.
+3. Estimate the difference between *y* and *y_pred*, and calculate the network loss for this batch.
+4. Update all weights in the network to reduce the loss for the batch.

+###